2019 Mutua Madrid Open – Men's singles

 Novak Djokovic defeated Stefanos Tsitsipas in the final, 6–3, 6–4 to win the men's singles tennis title at the 2019 Madrid Open.
-With the win, Djokovic tied Rafael Nadal's record of 33 Masters 1000 singles titles.
-He did not lose a single set in the entire tournament.
+It was his 33rd Masters 1000 singles title, tying Rafael Nadal's record.
+Djokovic did not lose a set during the tournament.

 Alexander Zverev was the defending champion, but lost in the quarterfinals to Tsitsipas.

-This tournament marked the last professional appearance of David Ferrer; he lost in the second round to Zverev.
-It was also Roger Federer's first clay court tournament since the 2016 Rome Masters.
+This tournament marked the last professional appearance of 2013 French Open runner-up and former world No. 3 David Ferrer; he lost in the second round to Zverev.
+This was Roger Federer's first clay court tournament since the 2016 Italian Open, and marked the three-time champion's last appearance at the Madrid Open.

 Seeds

 The top eight seeds received a bye into the second round.